openhwgroup/cvw/docs/docker/README.md

     - if you don't care about toolchains and running regression automatically, this script is only thing you need to know
 - `get_images.sh`: get docker image `wallysoc/ubuntu_wally` or `wallysoc/toolchains_wally`
 - `run_regression.sh`: run regressions with Verilator (and QuestaSIM) on specific CVW
+    - this script is not intended to be run directly, but inside the container
+    - However, it is a good resource to look into to know what is happening
 - `test.sh`: a test script to facilitate the above three

 All the following options in the corresponding scripts should be set by either: